xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Best practice/Data sync when the network of data source (both sides) is disconnected.md

             -   ODPS endpoint: defaults to read-only.
 The value is automatically read from the system configuration.
             -   ODPS project name: the corresponding MaxCompute project indicator.
             -   Access Id: the Access ID corresponding to the MaxCompute project owner's cloud account.
             -   Access Key: The Access Key of the MaxCompute Project Owner cloud account, used in combination with the Access ID.
-The access key is equivalent to the login password.
+The access key is equivalent to the logon password.
             -   Connectivity test: the connectivity test is supported.

-**Configure a synchronization task**
+## Configure a synchronization task {#section_dck_hx1_r2b .section}

 1. Select the source.